LLLLLrf/Web-Develop-Assignment/README.md

 The biggest ***challenge*** in this page is:
 1. how to display different content according to the index in local storage.

 I first stored the detailed content and image to be displayed on each Card in [Contents.json](src/data/Contents.json "Contents.json").
 Then, in [DetailScript.js](src/javascript/DetailScript.js "Detail Script"), I use the index from local storage to read the corresponding data in the JSON file.
-By using the function createCardHTML(), I generate the HTML code for the text box, then use the following JS code to involve them in the [DetailPage.html](src/html/DetailPage.html).
+By using the function createContentHTML(), I generate the HTML code for the text box, then use the following JS code to involve them in the [DetailPage.html](src/html/DetailPage.html).
 ```javascript
    document.getElementById('title').textContent = contents[index].title;
    document.getElementById('content').innerHTML = main_content;